 Another perk of travel rewards credit cards is they often come with a welcome bonus, so you can jumpstart your stockpile of miles.

 In most cases, you’ll have to spend a certain dollar amount on the card within a set amount of time to earn the reward.
-For example, the Capital One Venture is offering 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
+For example, the Capital One Venture is offering 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 Earning miles through card spending